ikhaliq15/JHearthstone/README.md

 If you want to contribute, please feel free.
 Below are a list of things that need to be done.
 Lots of stuff to do.

 TODO LIST
-- ADD MENU
-- ADD SUPPORT FOR MULTIPLE GAMES ON ONE SERVER
-- ADD ABILITY TO TARGET ENTITIES
-- ADD SPELLS/SECRETS/QUESTS/WEAPONS
+- ADD SECRETS/QUESTS
-- MAKE UI LOOK BETTER
+- MAKE UI LOOK BETTER (Maybe using a web client or Love2D)